-At Infogressive, our security engineers have truly seen the good, the bad, and the ugly of cybersecurity.
+At Ascend, our security engineers have truly seen the good, the bad, and the ugly of cybersecurity.
 From investigating breaches to setting up first-time security solutions for small businesses, they’ve found that a common vulnerability is something that not many people would suspect… and something for which there is no “silver bullet,” all-in-one solution to solve it.
-The reason is that...
+The reason is that it relies...

 Share link, get coupon?
 Not so fast.